PingOne Advanced Identity Cloud

 2. Barbara prepares to withdraw $100 from her account using the online bank application.

-The application as PEP continues to contact PingOne Advanced Identity Cloud for policy decisions as Barbara browses through the application.
+The application as PEP continues to contact Advanced Identity Cloud for policy decisions as Barbara browses through the application.

 3. Barbara confirms her intention to complete the withdrawal, triggering the application to access the /withdraw endpoint.